 Since there are really few tourists at this time of the year.
 And help, in which case, may not come soon!

-It is obvious that on New Year’s Eve Cappadocia again becomes briefly, but extremely in demand.
-The cost of rooms in Göreme hotels reaches local peaks.
+It is obvious that on New Year’s Eve Cappadocia again briefly becomes extremely in demand.
+So the cost of rooms in Göreme hotels reaches local peak.

-And those who did not book an inexpensive place for themselves in October are forced to overpay.
+And those who did not book an inexpensive place for themselves in October or early November are forced to overpay.
 Or stay in Nevsehir or Avanos.

 If your trip is scheduled for dates after January 7-8, then there should be no problems with the availability of rooms.